 In the volcanic area’s on the Big Island, the water flows through rocks that are heated by magma.
 This heat is absorbed by the water and taken along to the coast.
 As the water moves away from the magma it cools down a bit (especially if cold water mixes in), but the water stays warm enough to give the visitors of the Big Island a comfortable warm bath!

-Hot Springs on the Big Island
+Two popular Hot Springs on the Big Island

 Warm springs are commonly found along the Puna coast from Cape Kumukahi to `Opihikao.
 The two most popular and accessible hot ponds are: